LordNiggle/NigglesHell/README.md

 Maxwell's Shadow Fighters have 175 HP, tank instead of kite, and have an attack period of 1

-Abigail no longer gives an attack bonus to wendy

-Pipspooks no longer spawn
+Wendy no longer gets an attack bonus from Abigail & Pipspooks no longer spawn so she makes her elixirs with nightmare fuel instead.

+Wilson can craft the Mad Scientist Lab

+Warly exclusively crafts the hambat

 # New Content